-Dr. Brugge has received several awards recognizing her scientific accomplishments including an NIH Merit Award, an American Cancer Society Research Professorship and the Senior Career Recognition Award from the American Society of Cell Biology.
+Dr. Brugge’s awards include an NIH Merit Award, an American Cancer Society Research Professorship and the Senior Career Recognition Award from the American Society of Cell Biology.
 She is the recipient of BCRF's 2015 Jill Rose Award for research excellence.
 She has been elected to the American Academy of Arts and Sciences, the National Academy of Sciences and the Institute of Medicine.

 Dr. Brugge is investigating the mechanisms involved in breast cancer initiation and progression.
 Her laboratory has utilized three dimensional cultures of normal breast cells and breast tumor cells to recapitulate the organization of cells in their natural context and provide important insights relating to the mechanisms whereby genes that are altered in breast cancer contribute to tumor formation and progression as well as those that mediate resistance to cancer therapies.